-The New Year’s Eve Tradition around our house is a quiet evening at home with a nice meal and a movie.
+New Year’s Eve Recipes, the tradition around our house is a quiet evening at home with a nice meal and a movie.
 Osso Buco is always the star on the menu but the supporting cast may change from year to year.

 After pouring through numerous cookbooks and databases below you’ll find my final selections for our stay at home New Year’s celebration recipes.
 Colorado style.
 The star of the night, Osso Buco, braised veal shank.
 So much easier to make than you think, and so very special.

 Let’s start with the appetizer.These are such fun little appetizers to make.
 Just sear four sea scallops in a fry pan in olive oil until cooked through.
 I prefer my cast iron for this.
 It sears scallops beautifully.
 Then cut the scallops in half and build your little sandwich:

 - 1 thick slice of apricot, which has been sautéed in olive oil for a few minutes each side